jackhkmatthews/jackhkmatthews.github.io/_posts/2017-03-08-key-karaoke.md

 ## Overview

-I decided to create a music based typing game similar to karaoke where the player can select a song of their choice to test their typing ability.
-Hence combining my musical interests with a want to improve my typing.
-The player is continually displayed the number of characters hit and missed and a completion rate.
-The aim of the game is to keep the completion rate as near as possible to 100%.
+For my first project on the General Assembly Web Development Immersive course I created a lyric typing game.
+In the game the player selects a song to listen and type to as the lyrics waterfall, line by line, down the screen.
+The aim of the game is to keep the completion rate as near to 100% as possible.
+More can be read [here](https://github.com/jackhkmatthews/WDI_PROJECT_1).

 ## Favourite Bit